This article describes how to send a contract for signature automatically. It contains the following topics:

-Once you have completed this automation configuration, click on Save to confirm the setup and then Publish in the upper right-hand corner to set it into active use.
+- Once you have completed this automation configuration, click Save to confirm the setup and then Publish in the upper right-hand corner to set it into active use.

-Note: You can always rename the automation and each of its steps as you find fit by clicking on the small pen icon next to the generic titles.
+Note: You can always rename the automation and its steps as you find fit by clicking on the small pen icon next to the generic titles.

 How can I test Contractbook send for signature automation?

-As soon as the new draft is created, you can then go back to your documents overview and check the notifications under your account.
-The status of the automation will be listed there as either successful or failed.
+- When the new draft is created, you can return to your documents overview and check the notifications under your account.
+The automation status will be listed there as either successful or failed.

 What should I do if the automation has failed?

-- If a "Send for signature" automation fails, firstly make sure that all required data fields in the document content are filled out.
+- If a "Send for signature" automation fails, firstly, ensure all required data fields in the document content are filled out.

 In case the automation failed for a different reason, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

 - In the case above, we need to go back and change the template used for the automation trigger event.
-The email address of the second Party is missing and since each party and their signature are identified by email address, this field can not be left blank.
+The email address of the second Party needs to be included, and since each party and their signature are identified by email address, this field must be filled in.

 How can I check the automation runs successfully?

-- Once the automation has run successfully, you can now find the new contract and open it for review.
+- Once the automation has run successfully, you can open the new contract for review.